mhallin79/lillen/index.md

 <h1 class="title">LILLEN CHECKLISTS</h1>
 <h2 class="subtitle">AND GUIDES</h2>

-All checklists and guides are available both online in a easy checkbox list format and also in a combined [PDF version](docs/checklist.pdf) for offline use.
+The What to Do  and Checklists section is also available in a [PDF version](docs/checklist.pdf) for offline use.

 If you have any questions you can message the owner on the [Camplify website](https://www.camplify.com.au/rv/motorhome-rental-woy-woy-nsw-lillen/21613)